popi-x/Escape_room/readme.md

 *   Removed last planned puzzle of holding 2 objects

 ### Bugs
-The mini-map marker detection collider sometimes interefere with each other across clues/puzzles.
+* The mini-map marker detection collider sometimes interefere with each other across clues/puzzles.
 If the player stands in the overlapping area of two different clue detection colliders, inspecting one might trigger markers for both clues to show up on minimap at the same time.
-For the Buzz-the-wire game, the player could technically cheat by sinking the key under the table.
+* For the Buzz-the-wire game, the player could technically cheat by sinking the key under the table.
+* When the player ends the flow and continues to play right after, some features and/or puzzle might break.
+We recommend starting the game fresh everytime for the current version.

 ### Asset Sources